This is suitable for complete beginners but will provide enough challenges for people with some experience of

 Throughout the day we will discuss the build of the lathe, types of wood used and the variety of handmade tools that can be used to turn with.

-We will begin by using safe techniques to axe out a 'bowl blank' from a greenwood log ready for you so that you get as much time on the lathe as possible.
+We will begin with a bowl 'blank' that I will have axed from a greenwood log ready for you so that you get as much time on the lathe as possible.
 You will use a variety of specialist hook tools to turn the shape of your bowl and then work your way through all the stages to complete your first turned bowl.
 There is ample time to get to grips with the different tools used in the process and to chat about the techniques used.

 This is a one to one course in my workshop.
 The course dates are flexible depending on demand and can run on weekdays or weekends, so if you would like to discuss a date then get in touch.

 It is a physically demanding process and a reasonable level of fitness is needed, and we will take regular breaks throughout the day.
 If you have knee, back or hip problems it may not be for you.